-If you love capturing photos, you may consider working in a photographer’s role.
+If you love capturing photos, consider working in a photographer's role.

 If you are interested in fashion designing, find opportunities to work with clothing retailers, fashion designers, etc.

-If commercial media or advertising interests you, you can explore graphic designing.
+If commercial media or advertising interests you, you can explore graphic design.

-After working for 1 or 2 years in the art industry, you may start working as an assistant art director.
+After 1 or 2 years in the art industry, you may start as an assistant art director.
 Focus on continuous learning and upskilling yourself to move up the career ladder to become an art director.

 Step 4: Apply For An Art Director Job